Virtual Sharps – What do you call them?

-I guess I should ask what are others doing to identify dimensions that are to virtual sharps?
+I guess my question is: What are others doing to identify dimensions that reference virtual sharps?

 Our Australian Draughting Handbook does mention a method of dimensioning to an ‘imaginary’ point; if what you are referring to is a point that is the intersection of two lines projected from two edges joined with a chamfer or fillet, etc.